Shopify/react-native-skia/docs/docs/image.md

 :::info

-If you're loading an Image on the Web with the Metro bundler (Expo, etc.), make sure you're [properly loading your assets](https://shopify.github.io/react-native-skia/docs/getting-started/web#loading-assets-on-the-web)
+If you're loading Images on the Web with the Metro bundler (Expo, etc.), make sure you're [properly loading your assets](https://shopify.github.io/react-native-skia/docs/getting-started/web#loading-assets-on-the-web)

 :::